tanbro/redis_func_cache/README.md

 [![readthedocs](https://readthedocs.org/projects/redis-func-cache/badge/)](https://redis-func-cache.readthedocs.io/)
 [![pypi-version](https://img.shields.io/pypi/v/redis_func_cache.svg)](https://pypi.org/project/redis_func_cache/)

-`redis_func_cache` is a _Python_ library for caching function results in [Redis][], similar to the caching functionality provided by the standard library's [`functools`](https://docs.python.org/library/functools.html) module, which comes with some cache decorators quite handy when we want to code something with memorization.
+`redis_func_cache` is a _Python_ library for caching function return values in [Redis][], similar to the caching functionality provided by the standard library's [`functools`](https://docs.python.org/library/functools.html) module, which comes with some cache decorators quite handy when we want to code something with memorization.

 When we need to cache function return values distributed over multiple processes or machines, we can use [Redis][] as a backend.
 The purpose of the project is to provide a simple and clean way to use [Redis][] as a backend for cache decorators.